kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 ---
 layout: post
-title: "Bitcoin Private and Public Keys: The Basics"
+title: "Bitcoin Private Keys: Getting Started With The Basics"
 description: Everything you need to know on Bitcoin Private and Public Keys.
 Learn about Bitcoin Private Keys and Bitcoin Public Keys, their differences and how they are each used.
 date: 2020-05-16
 last_modified_at: 2020-05-20
 tags:
 categories: [blog video]
 author: kiarabickers
 post_image: "/assets/img/blog/thumbnails/01-bitcoin-keys.jpg"